MayaPosch/NymphCast/README.md

 ### **Client Platforms** ###

 For the Qt-based NymphCast Player, a target platform needs to support LibPoco and have a C++ compiler which supports C++17 (&lt;filesystem&gt; header supported) or better, along with Qt5 support.
 Essentially, this means any mainstream desktop OS including Linux, Windows, BSD and MacOS should qualify, along with mobile platforms.
-Currently Android is also supported, with iOS support planned.
+Currently Android is also supported via Qt's mobile support, with iOS support planned.

 For the CLI-based NymphCast Client, only LibPoco and and C++17 support are required.
+All clients require the use of libnymphcast (see SDK section) as dependency.

-Mobile platforms are a work in progress.
-An Android client (native Java with JNI) is in development.
+Note that all mobile platforms are a work in progress due to the limitations and peculiarities of these platforms.

 <a id="id-rs"></a>
 ## Repository Structure ##